María Teresa Andruetto: Writer

-Andersen Award

 The biennial Hans Christian Andersen Award conferred by the International Board on Books for Young People is the highest recognition available to a writer or illustrator of children's books.
 Andruetto received the writing award in 2012.
 The jury led by María Jesús Gil cited "her mastery in writing important and original works that are strongly focused on aesthetics.
 She creates sensitive books, which are deep and poetic with a clear literary base.
 Her books relate to a great variety of topics, such as migration, inner worlds, injustice, love, poverty, violence or political affairs."